thefossedog/thefossedog.github.io/_posts/2021-07-08-printing-problems-v1-warping.md

 ---
-title: Printing Problems v1 - Warping
+title: 'Printing Problems #1 - Warping'
 ---

 Warping is how it sounds, the 3d print starts to curl up off the print bed as it prints and warp.